-In my archive is the autograph full score and the autograph piano reduction of the composition "1914" resp.
+In my archive are the manuscripts of the full score and the piano reduction of the composition "1914" resp.
 "Clive of India" by Joseph Holbrooke.

 The composition "Clive of India, for brass band" has - like many of the works of Joseph Holbrooke - a manifold history.
 The work was most likely composed in the early 1920s and titled Dramatic Overture '1914' (or sometimes also called '1914-18').
 Later (most likely around 1940) Joseph Holbrooke made a revision of the piece and also retitled it to 'Clive of India'.
 This version was then published by R. Smith & Co. in London.
 This final version was the test piece of the British Open Brass Band Championship, at Belle Vue, Manchester, in September 1940.
 The Open continued throughout the war unlike the National Championships.
 The contest was won by the Bickershaw Colliery Band conducted by William ‘Billie’ Haydock.

 But the composition received several performances before the Championship, first in its original version and title '1914'.
 The autograph manuscript shows a hand-written note of Joseph Holbrooke about the years when a broadcast performance took place.
 The list starts with 1926, which should be the year of the world premiere.
 According to that note further performances took place in 1928 and 1934.

 A widely known performance - often described as the world premiere - was by the Callenders Brass Band conducted by Tom Morgan in 1935, which was broadcasted by the BBC.